 Medical students can be exposed to infectious and environmental hazards.
 They are expected to take reasonable precautions to avoid environmental hazards and take appropriate preventative measures to protect themselves and others from infectious disease.
-It is the responsibility of all faculty, staff, and students to notify a Chief Academic Officer: Assistant Dean-Clinical Affairs, Associate Dean-Clinical Affairs, and Chief Academic Officer, College of Medicine in a timely manner of the existence of any infectious or environmental hazards that might affect students.
+It is the responsibility of all faculty, staff, and students to notify Assistant Dean-Clinical Affairs, Associate Dean-Clinical Affairs, and CAO, College of Medicine in a timely manner of the existence of any infectious or environmental hazards that might affect students.